 When/how to use the 2020 Conflict of Interest Policy for Cochrane Library Content

-The revised policy should be used for any Cochrane title registered after October 14, 2020, or any updates where work begins after October 14, 2020 (see a diagram showing the timelines).
+The revised policy should be used for any Cochrane titles registered after October 14, 2020, or any updates where work began after October 14, 2020 (see a diagram showing the timelines).
 Those declarations should then be reviewed at protocol submission, protocol publication, review submission and review publication for accuracy and completeness.

 When/how to use the 2014 Commercial Sponsorship Policy

 The 2014 policy should be used when reviewing author declarations for work on Cochrane Protocols, Reviews, and Updates that began before October 14, 2020.
 It should also be used when revising those declarations on at prior to publication.
 If a protocol was published before October 14, 2020, but the review will not be published till after that time point, then the review will adhere to the 2014 policy.

 Summary of differences between the 2020 Conflict of Interest Policy for Cochrane Library Content and 2014 Commercial Sponsorship Policy

 The 2020 policy has been strengthened in a number of ways and restructured to make it easier to follow as it is organized to reflect roles and activities.

 The most important changes in the 2020 policy are as follows: